-- 2.3.1 Refer to the accompanying graphs for recommended overcoating intervals and curing requirements. - 2.3.2 The drying times quoted for Intershield 803Plus refer to a single coat applied to give 125 microns (5 mils) dry film thickness.
+- 2.3.1 Refer to the accompanying graphs for recommended overcoating intervals and curing requirements. - 2.3.2 The drying times quoted for Intershield 803 refer to a single coat applied to give 125 microns (5 mils) dry film thickness.
 At higher film thicknesses drying times may be extended, particularly at low temperature. - 2.3.3 Touch up during destaging is to be done by brush to a minimum dry film thickness of 250 microns (10 mils). - 2.3.4 All thicknesses are to be checked by the International Paint Technical Service Representative.
-Any substandard areas are to be rectified. - 2.3.5 For application the steel temperature must not be lower than 5°C (41°F) and should not exceed 40°C (104°F). - 2.3.6 Areas of overspray are to be sanded down prior to overcoating.
+Any substandard areas are to be rectified. - 2.3.5 Intershield 803 will cure at temperatures down to -5°C (23°F).
+However, to achieve full mechanical properties, a period of cure above 5°C (41°F) is required.
+For application the steel temperature should not exceed 40°C (104°F). - 2.3.6 Areas of overspray are to be sanded down prior to overcoating.